ddooley/ddooley.github.io/_pages/docs/data-properties.md

 ### Categorical value specification compatible

-A [`categorical value specification`](http://purl.obolibrary.org/obo/OBI_0001930) describes a categorical variable like color, which can match selections from a string list of terms, or from a branch of ontology terms (e.g. terms from a standardized color wheel).
+A [`categorical value specification`](http://purl.obolibrary.org/obo/OBI_0001930) describes a categorical variable like color, which can match selections from a string list of terms or from a branch of ontology terms (e.g. terms from a standardized color wheel).
 See [docs/data-vs](docs/data-vs) for more details.

 #### Boolean datum